-As part of the overall measure of area deprivation, both IMDs construct a measure of Income Deprivation.
-This is a low-income poverty measure, capturing the proportion of people living in households in receipt of a means-tested benefit or receiving tax credits but still below a low-income threshold.
-Importantly, this measure covers not just the unemployed or inactive, but also people who may be in employment but still on low income; more than half of people in poverty in the UK live in households where there is at least one person in paid work (DWP 2017).
-There are some minor differences between EIMD and SIMD Income Deprivation measures although they are quite comparable (Payne and Abel, 2012).
-The detailed construction of both measures has also changed over time as the welfare benefits and tax credit systems have evolved.
+As part of the overall measure of area deprivation, both IMDs construct a measure of Income Deprivation and it is this which forms the basis for our analysis.
+This is a low-income poverty measure, capturing the proportion of people living in households in receipt of a welfare benefit or tax credit by virtue of their low-income.
+Importantly for our work, this measure covers not just the unemployed or those unable to work through long-term sickness or disability, as well as the retired, but also people in employment who are still on low income.
+The UK government’s analysis shows that more than half of people in low-income poverty in the UK live in households where there is at least one person in paid work (DWP 2017); this uses a household survey measure, defining low income poverty as below 60 per cent of the median (equivalised) household income.
+There are some minor differences between EIMD and SIMD Income Deprivation measures although they are quite comparable (for details, see Noble et al 2006 and Payne and Abel, 2012).
+Both measures very largely exclude full-time students as they are not eligible for the majority of the benefits on which the indices are based.

+The detailed construction of both measures has changed over time as the welfare benefits and tax credit systems have evolved.
 These measures should not therefore be used to draw conclusions about how the absolute level of poverty in a neighbourhood or city has changed over time.
 In our analyses, we avoid this problem by focussing on the relative distribution of poverty across the cities at each time point.
 In effect, the changes in definition mean that we use a slightly different threshold for our poverty measure at each time point but there is little reason to expect this small variation will be strongly related to the geography of poverty within each city.

 Categorisation of urban regions

-Urban regions/’cities’ are defined on the basis of official TTWAs, as updated in 2016 to reflect commuting patterns in the 2011 Census (ONS 2015).
+In this paper, cities or urban regions are defined on the basis of official TTWAs, as updated in 2016 to reflect commuting patterns in the 2011 Census (ONS 2015).
 In general, residential moves within TTWAs should represent moves without a change in labour market area.
-For the central point of the city, we take a mid-point between the city hall and the central railway station(s) for the largest settlement.
-Earlier analyses have shown that using alternative cut-offs for city limits or varying the definition of the central point has minimal impacts on measures of centralisation, at least for the relatively monocentric Scottish cities (Kavanagh et al 2016).
+Our selection of centres for each TTWA involved visual inspection of the central point suggested by typing in the name of a TTWA’s central city or town into Google maps; the LSOA or datazone which contained this central point, and contiguous LSOAs/datazones, were considered possible candidates for the central zone of the TTWA, and the judgement about which zone to define as centre was influenced by factors such as the presence of city halls, main streets, or central railway stations within the zones.
+The central point from which centrality was calculated was therefore based on the distances between the geographic centroids of this central LSOA/datazone and all other LSOAs/datazone.
+Given the zones contain approximately equal population sizes and centres tend to be relatively populous, the decision not to use populated weighted centroids was judged to have little influence on the centrality values assigned to each areal unit.
+Additionally, earlier analyses have shown that using different plausible definitions of the central areal unit and point, or using alternative cut-offs for city limits had no substantive influence on measures of relative centralisation (Kavanagh et al 2016).
+The code and data used to produce all analyses are publically available and so readers are free to explore the effect of using different choices of centre.